Healthier priests. Stronger communities.

-Welcome to the Clergy Health and Retirement Trust (CHRT).
-CHRT is an independently managed trust that provides ongoing care and support for the health, well-being, and retirement of 536 active and senior diocesan priests in good standing across greater Boston.
+Welcome to Clergy Trust, an independently managed trust that provides ongoing care and support for the health, well-being, and retirement of 536 active and senior diocesan priests in good standing across greater Boston.

 For priests, being a servant of God is a daily calling that extends far beyond the walls of the Church, and impacts the lives of all people – regardless of their race or religion – throughout the entire community.